Ciel-et-Terre-International/Wind-Data-v1/docs/DATA.md

 - ERA5-Land hourly (GRIB/NetCDF)

 **Strategic Choice:**
-WindDatas prioritizes CSV-based automation and consistency, even if that means omitting ERA5 gusts for now.
+Wind Data prioritizes CSV-based automation and consistency, even if that means omitting ERA5 gusts for now.
 This trade-off is documented and assumed for full transparency.

 #### Wind Direction